This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- The method I tend to use most often is to simply use a hammer and hit along the middle of the coconut, twisting it as you hit.
-The coconut will start to crack and you can then pull it open.
+- Crack open your coconuts.
+The easiest is to use a hammer and hit along the middle of the coconut, twisting it as you go until it cracks open.
 Open it over a bowl to drain the coconut water.
-This can then be sieved/strained and drank.
+Alternatively, you might want to use another method for opening a coconut (especially if you are going to keep the shells for making coconut bowls).

 Video